 Timeline of Daily Fantasy Sports Legislation

 There aren’t many states in the union that are as gambling friendly as New Jersey, with the state’s premier gaming destination Atlantic City perhaps the best-known counterpart to Nevada’s Las Vegas.
 But the state hasn’t always been so friendly to gamblers.
-Below, we’ve put together a timeline of some of the most interesting and important years in New Jersey’s gambling history.
-For more information on gambling in the state, visit our dedicated New Jersey gambling page .
+Below, we’ve put together a timeline of some of the most interesting and important years of the New Jersey gambling history.

 |1897||New Jersey makes all forms of gambling illegal.|